Kozak consensus sequence: Ribosome assembly

 The first start codon closest to the 5′ end of the strand is not always recognized if it is not contained in a Kozak-like sequence.
 Lmx1b is an example of a gene with a weak Kozak consensus sequence.
 For initiation of translation from such a site, other features are required in the mRNA sequence in order for the ribosome to recognize the initiation codon.
 Exceptions to the first AUG rule may occur if it is not contained in a Kozak-like sequence.
 This is called leaky scanning and could be a potential way to control translation through initiation.
 For initiation of translation from such a site, other features are required in the mRNA sequence in order for the ribosome to recognize the initiation codon.

 It is believed that the PIC is stalled at the Kozak sequence by interactions between eIF2 and the −3 and +4 nucleotides in the Kozak position.
 This stalling allows the start codon and the corresponding anticodon time to form the correct hydrogen bonding.
 The Kozak consensus sequence is so common that the similarity of the sequence around the AUG codon to the Kozak Sequence is used as a criterion for finding start codons in eukaryotes.

 Differences from bacterial initiation

-The scanning mechanism of initiation, which utilizes the Kozak sequence, is found only in eukaryotes and has significant differences from the way bacteria initiate translation.
+The scanning mechanism of initiation, which utilizes the Kozak sequence, is found only in archaea and eukaryotes, and has significant differences from the way bacteria initiate translation.
 The biggest difference is the existence of the Shine-Dalgarno (SD) sequence in mRNA for bacteria.
 The SD sequence is located near the start codon which is in contrast to the Kozak sequence which actually contains the start codon.
 The Shine Dalgarno sequence allows the 16S subunit of the small ribosome subunit to bind to the AUG (or alternative) start codon immediately.
 In contrast, scanning along the mRNA results in a more rigorous selection process for the AUG codon than in bacteria.
 An example of bacterial start codon promiscuity can be seen in the use of the alternate start codons UUG and GUG for some genes.

-Archaeal transcripts use a mix of SD sequence, Kozak sequence, and leaderless initiation.
-Haloarchaea are known to have a variant of the Kozak consensus sequence in their Hsp70 genes.